GULLYBOIE/cloud-architecture-xero-codee/AWS/Serverless/SaaS/CloudFormation/README_CloudFormation.md

 # CloudFormation Infrastructure

-This directory contains the AWS CloudFormation template for setting up the infrastructure as shown in the provided architecture diagram.
+AWS CloudFormation template for setting up the infrastructure as shown in the provided architecture diagram.

 ## Structure